 - Swelling inside the nose due to a common cold.

 - Drainage ducts are blocked.

 For children, the things that can cause sinusitis include:

-- Illnesses of other children in nurseries or school.
+- Illnesses of other children in nurseries or schools.

-- Smoke in the environment (especially toxic smoke).
+- Smoke in the environment (incredibly toxic smoke).

 Types of sinusitis

-Sinusitis always involves nasal swelling and a buildup of mucus, but there are different types and they can last for different periods of time.
+Sinusitis always involves nasal swelling and mucus buildup, but different types can last for different periods.

 The different types are:

-Subacute sinusitis : symptoms last longer than the normal acute period, between 4 and 12 weeks.
+Subacute sinusitis: symptoms last longer than the average acute period, between 4 and 12 weeks.